 But before we get into how to build these communities, let’s first look at what makes a good community, the types of communities, and some challenges with online communities.

-What makes a good online community?
+What makes a good intranet community?

-Before jumping into the nitty gritty of specific tactics, we should discuss what “good” looks like.
 Not surprisingly, the qualities that make an online community good are similar to those that make an in-person community successful.
 They include: